Botswana, Africa's diamond, risks losing its sparkle

 Economists urge the government to free up funds to lend to small businesses and support areas of the economy outside the diamond industry, which accounts for around 40 percent of GDP.

-Foreign investors complain about protectionist labor policies and uncompetitive taxes, but economists say if the government improved the ease of doing business, Gaborone could be a regional hub for areas like manufacturing and call centers.
+Foreign investors complain about protectionist labour policies and uncompetitive taxes, but economists say if the government improved the ease of doing business, Gaborone could be a regional hub for areas like manufacturing and call centres.

 The country also has growth potential in dairy farming, financial services and tourism beyond its current luxury market.